-What’s included in the Green Guide?
+What’s in the Green Guide?

 The Green Guide is much more than a consumer or business directory.
-Over more than 20 years we have have collected an ever-widening range of listings covering the whole gamut of green and sustainable living and thinking.
+Over more than 20 years we have collected an ever-widening range of listings covering the whole gamut of green and sustainable living and thinking.
 You’ll find entries for academic research, product development, consultants, politics and campaigning as well as a huge range of shopping and purchasing choices, including how to spend your leisure time and where to go on holiday.

 Our aim is to create a rich and immersive experience when using the Green Guide, showing readers just how far green thinking and sustainable choices have developed, and revealing the real depth of choice available.